 Self-Transcendence as Altruistic and Prosocial Behavior

 Self-transcendence has both a vertical and horizonal dimension.
 We can transcend upward towards God, nature, or an invisible spiritual realm, and we can also transcend towards others by serving and connecting with them.
 We propose that our innate self-transcendence tendence can account for altruistic, helping, and prosocial behaviors.
-This tendency can be reinforced feeling good from doing good (Mruk, 2018) and the positive affect from connecting with others and meeting our need for companionship, and social and emotional support (Meek, 2012).
+This tendency can be reinforced by the intrinsic feeling good from doing good (Mruk, 2018) and the positive affect from connecting with others and meeting our need for companionship, and social and emotional support (Meek, 2012).
 Recently, some researchers found that the natural transcendental emotion response to some powerful stimuli is sufficient to make one forget one’s “small self” and pay attention to others or engage in prosocial behavior (Guan et al., 2019; Li et al., 2019; Piff et al., 2015).

-In contrast to egotism, altruism is motivated by our desire to increase another person’s welfare, even when it may cost something to ourselves (Bartlett & DeSteno, 2006); it is the kind of prosocial behavior which benefits others with any expectation of return (Eisenberg & Miller 1987; Feigin et al., 2014).
+In contrast to egotism, altruism is motivated by our desire to increase another person’s welfare, even when it may cost something to ourselves (Bartlett & DeSteno, 2006); it is the kind of prosocial behavior which benefits others without any expectation of return (Eisenberg & Miller 1987; Feigin et al., 2014).
 There is increasing research evidence that the natural emotional response of awe is sufficient to make one forget one’s small self and self interest and pay attention to others or engage in prosocial behavior (Li et al., 2019; Keltner & Haidt, 2003; Piff et al., 2015).